aaronwang0809/aaronwang0809/README.md

 ---

-### 3D Biomedical Research @ NTK Labs, NYCU
+### Motion Capture Research @ NTK Labs, NYCU

-Worked with **NTK Labs at National Yang Ming Chiao Tung University (NYCU)** on research involving **3D blood-vessel modeling and bioprinting**.
+Worked with **NTK Labs at National Yang Ming Chiao Tung University (NYCU)** on research involving **advanced motion capture (MoCap) systems for use in hospital settings**.

-This experience introduced me to biomedical research beyond purely computational work and strengthened my interest in how **experimental biology, biomedical engineering, and computation** can be combined to study complex biological systems.

-`Biomedical Research` · `3D Modeling` · `Bioprinting` · `Vascular Systems`
+I worked specifically on **validation procedure creation and baselining**, helping establish methods for evaluating system performance and creating reference measurements for subsequent testing and analysis.

+`Motion Capture` · `Biomedical Technology` · `Validation` · `Data Analysis`· `Biomechanics`

+---

+### Wet-Lab Research

+Conducted **wet-lab biomedical research** as part of a project developed for the **Journal of Emerging Investigators (JEI)**.
+Worked with co-authors Srikar Bhuvanagiri and Charlie Ji.

+This project gave me hands-on experience with the experimental side of biological research, including **experimental design, laboratory procedures, data collection, analysis, and scientific writing**.

+Working through the research process from experimentation to interpretation helped shape my interest in combining **experimental biology with computational methods**.

+`Wet Lab` · `Experimental Biology` · `Data Analysis` · `Scientific Writing`

 ---